 When the atrophied hair follicle is switched on again in the normal healthy head it grows down to its full, original length and starts producing normal, full length hair.
-But in male baldness, says Oliver, the cycle is different.
-“When it switches back on again, the follicle grows back down, but not quite as far as it did before, and that is associated with the production of a hair of diminished size and diameter.
+But in male baldness, the cycle is different.
+According to Dr. Oliver, who is heading a research team in Dundee exploring the possibility of re-growing hair, “When it switches back on again, the follicle grows back down, but not quite as far as it did before, and that is associated with the production of a hair of diminished size and diameter.
 Then that goes into another recessive phase, then switches on again and when it grows down again it grows down even less.
 So with progressive cycles the follicle gets smaller and smaller and smaller and the hairs associated with it become shorter and shorter and finer and finer.”
 In a completely bald head, says Oliver, something like 70% of the follicles are still there, but they may be producing hairs that are so short that the tips of the hairs do not even reach the skin’s surface.

 The crucial question is whether the biological process that leads to balding can be arrested, or even reversed.
 Some doctors think that Provillus is the best hair loss treatment for this.